-The Busch School of Business and Economics approach to Accounting is focused on forming good stewards.
+The Busch School of Business approach to Accounting is focused on forming good stewards.

 With small classes, close mentoring by faculty, an obsession about student placement, and a curriculum solidly based on ethics and integrity, Catholic University M.S.A. graduates will be well prepared for the challenges of the global business world and the accounting profession.

 The M.S.A. is designed to be completed in one year (two semesters) of full-time study by students who have already completed a B.S. in accounting or equivalent.
 It will require 30 credit hours.
 The M.S.A. degree may also be completed on a part-time basis.
 The M.S.A. program gives students who have completed an undergraduate degree in accounting the opportunity to complete the 150 credit hours to be eligible and well prepared for the CPA examination.

 The program is a 30-credit-hour program that is designed for those who already have a Bachelor of Science in Accounting major or minor, or equivalent.
 The M.S.A. program provides the academic prerequisites for candidates who wish to take the United States Uniform Certified Public Accountant (CPA) examination.
 Most states currently require 150 credit hours for the CPA certificate.

 The M.S.A. degree may also be completed on a part-time basis.
 Applicants who did not complete an undergraduate major in accounting also may apply, but must have successfully completed the certain prerequisites.

 To prepare a graduate for a wide range of current accounting issues, and to ensure that they are prepared well for the CPA exam, the five required Accounting courses (of three credit units each) are focused on the three key business elements of the accounting profession – Accounting, Auditing, and Taxation.
 They are: